GfSE/SAF-EA-Profile/README.md

 ![Enable the SAF Profile](/pics/mdg.png)

 # How to establish a view based on a SAF Viewpoint
 SAF Viewpoints are realised by EA view specifications based on SysML.
-Therefore, the view can be established easily by creating a diagram, select SAF, the according SysML base diagram and select the demanded view specification e.g. Activity >>> SAF::SFV03a_SystemProcessView.
+Therefore, the view can be established easily by creating a diagram, select SAF, the according SysML base diagram and select the demanded view specification e.g. BlockDefinition >>> SAF::C2_ARAS_View.
 Within the view specification which applies to a diagram all relevant SAF stereotypes are available and the particular viewpoint linking rules apply.

 ![Apply a VP](/pics/view_spec.png)